 - Emergency services use LINZ national data provided by council, so using your council-allocated number is essential to locate you

-- Even numbers are on the right side of the road, odd numbers on the left (we don't renumber roads numbered before the implementation of the addressing standard)
+- Even numbers are on the right side of the road, odd numbers on the left (Existing numbers before pre-addressing standard will be retained)

-If you have concerns with your street number please contact our call centre team and raise an RFS.
+If you have concerns with your street number please contact our call centre team and raise a service request.

 The Standard (AS/NZS 4819:2011 Rural and urban addressing) is made by Land Information NZ for use by territorial authorities, which all councils follow.

 It keeps addresses as simple as possible so that they can be easily understood by members of the public who are trying to find a property.
 Addressing conventions promote national consistency.